m2ci-msp/mri-shape-framework/README.md

-# MSP Multilinear Tongue Model Gradle Framework
+# MRI shape framework

 ## Introduction

-This framework derives a multilinear tongue model from a given MRI dataset by performing the steps described in [*Hewer et al.*][1] in a minimally supervised way.
+Originally, this framework derives a multilinear tongue model from a given MRI dataset by performing the steps described in [*Hewer et al.*][1] in a minimally supervised way.
+Since then, we updated the approach somewhat, have a look at the [changelog][4] to learn about changes since the original release.

 Basically, this means that the framework automatically takes care of the dependencies between the different steps and calls the respective tools.
 As a user, you only have to provide the MRI data with labels and the settings you want to use for the dataset.